Directory — get found, get leads, claim your shop free

 The Directory is a drill-down: national → state → city → shop.

 - City pages ("Best Wrap Shops in Austin") list every installer in town with ratings, services, and brands, plus FAQs and a "get quotes from all shops" broadcast option.
+When at least 3 shops in that city have opted into publishing self-reported price bands, the FAQ and intro copy quote a real, sourced typical price range instead of generic industry figures.

 - Shop profile pages show one shop in full — services, brands used, a location map, an about section, FAQs, and a quote button.
+A claimed shop that has opted into price bands shows a "from $X" badge per service, and a shop with native reviews shows a dedicated Wraptor Reviews section.

 - Claimed shops (ones on Wraptor) wear a green "Powered by Wraptor" badge, show clickable phone/website, and — on paid plans — display recent work, social links, and a quick-contact email.